 - New Jersey

 - Rhode Island

-States with restricted open adoption records include:
+States with restricted or partial access to open adoption records include:

 States with sealed adoption records or very limited access include:

 - North Dakota

 How to Unseal Adoption Records in a Closed Record State

 Just because you were adopted from a state with closed adoption records doesn’t necessarily end your adoption records search.

 Here’s how to find adoption records for your adoption: